Will Andreescu remain at the top of the women’s game?

 The Canadian overcame fifth seed Kiki Bertens and third seed Karolina Pliskova before beating future Australian Open champion Sofia Kenin in the semi-finals.
 Williams was the headline act in the Rogers Cup final, but the American was forced to withdraw due to the back spasms handing the crown to Andreescu.
 However, she would have her day again against a month later – this time conquering great Williams in a straight-sets victory to claim her maiden Grand Slam crown.

 Success for Canadian tennis players has been fleeting at the top end of the sport, which is why the triumph of Andreescu on home soil and more importantly the US Open was seismic for tennis in the Great White North.
 In the Open Era the Rogers Cup has been dominated by foreign players, but seeing a Canadian lift the title and then a Grand Slam will have a major impact in generating interest in the sport.
-It has been 21 years since a player won back-to-back Canadian Opens when Martina Hingis triumphed in 1999 and 2000, but Andreescu might be able to end the drought and will certainly be one of the leading contenders in the FunBet betting odds later in the year.
+It has been 21 years since a player won back-to-back Canadian Opens when Martina Hingis triumphed in 1999 and 2000, but Andreescu might be able to end the drought.

 Canada have had promising talents in the past.
 Indeed Eugenie Bouchard was seemingly a talent on the rise in the women’s game.
 In 2014, Bouchard reached the final of Wimbledon, playing outstanding tennis at the All England Club.
 She was beaten by Petra Kvitova in straight sets, but there was optimism that Bouchard would learn from the experience and be a constant presence at the top of the women’s game.